Skip to main content

 1982

-I was born in beautiful Cape Town, South Africa – the first born of three girls to my Italian Mama and Irish Father.
+Born in beautiful Cape Town, South Africa, the first of three daughters to my Italian Mama and Irish Father.

 1987